[PHP] Points to note when checking whether a specified string/pattern is included

 Introduction

-This is Kusakabe from the WEB team.
+This is Kusakabe from the web team.

-When comparing values, use ===, !== instead of ==, != unless you have a good reason to do so.
+When comparing values, use === and !== instead of == and != unless you have a reason not to.

 table of contents